tdwg/bdq/tg2/_review/docs/supplement/index.md

 > A bdqffdq:UseCase for **improving the quality of, and** selecting dwc:Occurrence records suitable for predicting the spatial distribution of a limited number of Eucalypt tree species (Gill et al. 1985).
 This Use Case filters for occurrence records that meet criteria for a known species at a known location and date.  **Records can be further filtered to meet the requirements of a particular distribution modeling analysis.**  Filtered records ~~are~~ **can then be** combined with environmental data derived from occurrence locations to evaluate robust spatial distribution models, including Maxent (Phillips et al. 2006) and generalized linear and additive models (Guisan et al. 2002).
 Models will be further assessed via systematic surveys in areas with high predicted occurrence and low record density.
 Project outputs are: (1) recommendations for robust species distribution modelling methods for tree species, (2) a suite of environmental variables for the selected species, and (3) improved “expert distribution” envelopes derived from modelling.

 As part of refining a `Use Case`, we have found it helpful to: (1) draft a `Use Case` definition, (2) list the Tests to be included, (3) query an RDF (Turtle) serialization of the `bdqtest"` vocabulary to extract the `Specification` text for those Tests, and then (4) use a generative AI tool to draft fitness requirements that are consistent with the included Test specifications.
-Then go back and assess whether the desired set of tests for the `Use Case` are included, particularly examining which `MultiRecord` `Measures` are included, and then revising the `Use Case` definition and fitness requirements.
+Then go back and assess whether the desired set of tests for the `Use Case` are included, particularly examining which `Multi Record` `Measures` are included, and then revising the `Use Case` definition and fitness requirements.
 Obviously (sometimes in retrospect), this is an iterative process.

 Code for querying the Turtle serialization [bdqtest.ttl](../../dist/bdqtest.ttl) of the bdqtest vocabulary for the `Specification` descriptions of each Test included in a `Use Case` is at: https://github.com/tdwg/bdq/blob/master/tg2/_build_review/tools/bdq_usecase_test_labels_Version4.py, and the SPARQL query for asking this question is in Section [2.4.2 Describing all the Tests in a Use Case](#242-describing-all-the-tests-in-a-use-case-non-normative) below.